 C. difficile produces toxins A and B which contribute to the development of CDAD.
 Hypertoxin producing strains of C. difficile cause increased morbidity and mortality, as these infections can be refractory to antimicrobial therapy and may require colectomy.
 CDAD must be considered in all patients who present with diarrhea following antibiotic use.
 Careful medical history is necessary since CDAD has been reported to occur over two months after the administration of antibacterial agents.

 If CDAD is suspected or confirmed, ongoing antibiotic use not directed against C. difficile may need to be discontinued.
 Appropriate fluid and electrolyte management, protein supplementation, antibiotic treatment of C. difficile, and surgical evaluation should be instituted as clinically indicated.

 Penicillin should be used with caution in individuals with histories of significant allergies and/or asthma.

-Prescribing Penicillin V Potassium Tablets and Penicillin V Potassium for Oral Solution in the absence of a proven or strongly suspected bacterial infection of a prophylactic indication is unlikely to provide benefit to the patient and increases the risk of the development of drug-resistant bacteria.
+Prescribing Penicillin V potassium in the absence of a proven or strongly suspected bacterial infection or a prophylactic indication is unlikely to provide benefit to the patient and increases the risk of the development of drug-resistant bacteria.

 Occasionally patients will not absorb therapeutic amounts of orally administered penicillin.

-In streptococcal infections, therapy must be sufficient to eliminate the organism (ten-day minimum): otherwise the sequelae of streptococcal disease may occur.
+In streptococcal infections, therapy must be sufficient to eliminate the organism (10-day minimum); otherwise the sequelae of streptococcal disease may occur.
 Cultures should be taken following completion of treatment to determine whether streptococci have been eradicated.

 Prolonged use of antibiotics may promote the overgrowth of nonsusceptible organisms, including fungi.
 Should superinfection occur, appropriate measures should be taken.